Shame And Anger Are Common Emotions Related To Addiction

 Examples of shame: You are afraid of looking stupid or saying the wrong thing, so you don’t try new things and don’t speak up.
 You avoid being the center of attention and wish you could shrink into the walls.
 Shame makes you feel like you can’t be your true self and that your true self is inadequate.

 These feelings can lead to alcohol or drug use to feel better.
 However, as you continue to use substances, your behavior while using can cause additional feelings of shame and anger.
-When you avoid getting help for your addiction as well as these emotions, you are stuck in a constant cycle.
+When you avoid getting help for substance use as well as these emotions, you are stuck in a constant cycle.
 Without overcoming your shame or anger, you will have more difficulty treating your addiction.

 What Is Shame